 From an oversight perspective, the RP will ensure that Region [Region number], NRR, and NSIR determine and provide adequate monitoring of those conditions that would need to be observed prior to the plant exiting decommissioning and returning to operating status.

-The RP will ensure the review of the emergency preparedness program is properly coordinated with all stakeholders (including FEMA), and that all applicable regulatory requirements for onsite and offsite exercises are met prior to the plant to an operating status.
+The RP will ensure the review of the emergency preparedness program is properly coordinated with all stakeholders (including FEMA), and that all applicable regulatory requirements for onsite and offsite exercises are met prior to the plant returning to an operating status.

 The RP reports to the Director of NRR and the Regional Administrator, Region [Region number].
 This includes but is not limited to periodic updates, information on license reviews, inspections, operator licensing, and restart activities.
 The updates will also include the status of hearings, allegations, inspection issues, and licensing activities concerning the project, as applicable.
 The Director of NRR, Regional Administrator for Region [Region number], and RP co-chairs will determine the frequency of the updates.